PrakashRanjanShrivastava/Prakash_Ranjan_Alt_Mobility_task/README.md

  ## Customer Retention Analysis:

- GOAL:-
+ **GOAL:**-

- Track how many customers:
+ - Track how many customers:

-Placed their first order in Month X
+- Placed their first order in Month X

-Returned and placed additional orders in subsequent months
+- Returned and placed additional orders in subsequent months

 **SQL Query to Extract Cohort Retention Data:**